Skip to Main Content

 Getting your Books:

-• eBooks will have a link called Full Text Online
+• eBooks will have a link with the text "Available Online"

-• The link will bring you to another page with the full text of the ebook.
+• The link will bring you to a list of databases with the full text of the ebook.

 • For physical books - look for the status and location (call number)

-• Status will be either Available or Due (plus the date it is due back)
+• Status will be either Available or On Loan (plus the date it is due back)

 Module 4: Quiz